 Is it Ockham or Occam?

+When two explanations fit the facts equally well, which one should you trust?
+The one with fewer moving parts.
 In philosophy, a razor is a principle that allows one to eliminate or shave away unlikely explanations to a logical problem, thus avoiding unnecessary considerations.

 In Ockham’s own words: “Plurality should not be posited without necessity,” “Entities are not to be multiplied without necessity,” and “It is futile to do with more things that which can be done with fewer.”